banzaicloud/istio-operator/docs/upgrade/canary-upgrade.md

 #### Migrate first namespace

-1. Label the first namespace for the new control plane.
+1. Label the first namespace so that all workloads there utilize the new control plane.

    ```bash
    $ kubectl label ns demo-a istio-injection- istio.io/rev=istio-sample-v17x.istio-system